White House Coronavirus Task Force: Press briefings

 On March 10, 2020, The Hill reported that U.S. Senate Republicans who had attended a briefing with President Donald Trump had encouraged him to hold more briefings and to make Anthony Fauci the "face of the federal government's response" because according to an unnamed senator, "he has credibility", he "speaks with authority" and he "has respect in the medical community".
 The role of Health and Human Services secretary Alex Azar was downsized, according to The Wall Street Journal, with Pence taking a larger role.

 The Task Force livestreamed press briefings at whitehouse.gov to communicate updates, guidelines, and policy changes to the public during the COVID-19 pandemic in the United States.
-On March 16, the White House began holding the task force press briefings daily, but by late April the White House discussed reducing the frequency of these briefings.
+On March 16, the White House began holding the task force press briefings daily, often two hours long, but by late April the White House discussed reducing the frequency of these briefings.
 On April 25, there was no press briefing, and at that time no further press briefings had been scheduled.
 On May 5, Pence said that the administration was discussing "what the proper time is for the task force to complete its work"; the next day, Trump said that the task force would "continue on indefinitely" but would refocus on returning the nation to normal activity.

 As the US entered a new phase of re-opening businesses and getting back to work, Pence named five new members to the task force on May 15, 2020.
 The task force gave a press briefing on May 15, and on May 22, Birx appeared with press secretary Kayleigh McEnany.
 For the rest of May and into June, the task force met once or twice weekly, behind closed doors, as the White House switched to an economic message.
 The task force gave another press briefing on July 8.
 Fauci said on July 10 that he had not given a briefing to Trump for two months, and had not seen him in person since June 2.